Queensland rugby league team

 The Queensland rugby league team represents the Australian state of Queensland in rugby league football.
 Nicknamed the "Maroons" after the colour of their jersey, they play three times a year against arch-rivals New South Wales in the State of Origin series.
-Coached by Billy Slater and captained by Daly Cherry-Evans, and is administered by the Queensland Rugby League.
-They play all of their home matches at Brisbane's Lang Park (now known as Suncorp Stadium).
+The team is currently coached by Billy Slater and is captained by Cameron Munster, and is administered by the Queensland Rugby League.
+They play all of their home matches at Brisbane's Lang Park (known due to naming rights as Suncorp Stadium).

 Since 1908, a rugby league team representing Queensland has been assembled from players based in the state to compete annually against New South Wales.
 The team used to play matches against other high-profile foreign and domestic touring teams, but has not played anyone other than New South Wales in several decades.
 From 1980 onwards, when Queensland was first allowed to select players of local origin even if they were currently at clubs outside its borders, the team's success rate against New South Wales improved dramatically.
-Until 1987 clubs from both the Brisbane Rugby League and the NSWRL provided players for the side.
-Maroons players have been chosen exclusively from clubs in the National Rugby League since Game III 2001 when Allan Langer was selected from the Super League.
-As of 2022, the Maroons have won thirteen out of the past seventeen series, including a record-breaking eight successive State of Origin victories between 2006 and 2013.
+From 1980-87, clubs from both the Brisbane Rugby League and the NSWRL provided players for the side.
+Since the creation of the Brisbane Broncos in 1988, Maroons players have only been selected from the NSWRL (until 1995) and its successor competition, the National Rugby League, with the sole exception of Game III 2001 when Allan Langer was selected from the Super League.
+As of 2023, the Maroons have won thirteen out of the past eighteen series, including a record-breaking eight successive State of Origin victories between 2006 and 2013.

 History

 Residential era (1908–1979)

 Queensland had already been playing in their maroon jerseys each year against New South Wales in their sky blue before the split in rugby football between union and league took place.
 Queensland's captain, Mike Dore, left the rugby union establishment to play the new Northern Union brand of football in 1907 and his decision to switch codes influenced many other Queensland union players including his brother, to join the rugby league ranks.
-The first Queensland rugby league team ever formed, like the first New South Wales and Australian teams ever formed, was for playing the ground-breaking 1907-08 New Zealand rugby tourists, and was as follows:
+The first Queensland rugby league team ever formed, like the first New South Wales and Australian teams ever formed, was for playing the ground-breaking 1907–08 New Zealand rugby tourists, and was as follows: